alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 This script contains all the functionality needed to download the dataset as well as train and test the model (a commonly used convolutional neural network architecture – ResNet), on the PathMNIST data.

 The original script has some boilerplate code that can be removed since HPE Machine Learning Development Environment handles functionality such as distributed training and experiment visualization.
 For a full guide to model porting, refer to the [model porting guide](https://hpe-mlde.determined.ai/latest/tutorials/pytorch-porting-tutorial.html#pytorch-porting-tutorial).
-Here, we’ll walk through the steps taken to port the code to HPE Machine Learning Development Environment using the PyTorch API.
+Walk through the steps taken to port the code to HPE Machine Learning Development Environment using the PyTorch API.
 The PyTorch API is a high-level API which allows you to utilize the full functionality of HPE Machine Learning Development Environment out-of-the-box.

 ## Step 1.1: Connect to HPE Machine Learning Development Environment